 What is the best kind of magic?

-I also have a bias as a performer in that, personally, the magic for me is always in the performance.
-Seeing people react, freak out, lose their minds and similar reactions are why I get up in the morning.
+I also have a bias as a performer in that; personally, the magic for me is always in the performance.
+Seeing people react, freak out, lose their minds, and similar reactions are why I get up in the morning.
 Magic is so much more than just a secret hidden from the audience.
-I’ve said it before that magic is about bringing together all the little pieces for a whole that is greater than the sum of its parts.
-The most amazing magic in the world can be performed in a boring manner, and the most simple of effects can be transformed into jaw dropping illusions in the right hands.
+I’ve said it before that magic is about bringing together all the little pieces to create something greater than the sum of its parts.
+The most amazing magic in the world can be performed in a boring manner, and the most simple effects can be transformed into jaw-dropping illusions in the right hands.

 The other danger to avoid when performing is if you focus too much on your magic, you can miss out on genuine moments of interaction with your audience.
-Admittedly this applies more to my field of magic which is the close-up magic variety, but I cannot tell you the number of times when I’ve stopped mid performance to have a conversation, chatted with the spectators about a few things and the magic has fallen by the wayside in place of a real conversation.
-Often in these moments, the audience provide clues on what kind of magic they like and what they want to see from a performance.
+Admittedly this applies more to my field of magic, which is the close-up magic variety.
+Still, I cannot tell you the number of times when I’ve stopped mid-performance to have a conversation, chat with the spectators about a few things, and the magic has fallen by the wayside in place of a real conversation.
+Often in these moments, the audience provides clues on what kind of magic they like and what they want to see from a performance.
 They almost always appreciate me taking the time to treat them as a real human being and only very rarely do I have to force the attention back onto the magic, as they will often realise that that is the very thing they are after.
 Those moments though make you seem human, which is what I want people to think when I perform.
 I am not a magician, but with the audience’s help, magic can happen for both of us.
-Previous Blog Next Post
+Previous Post Next Post